Brooks School Advising and Student Services

 The Cornell Jeb E. Brooks School of Public Policy takes a team approach to undergraduate advising.
-Undergraduate students are assigned a faculty advisor during their first semester.
-Faculty advisors help students by discussing their progress, academic performance, elective selection, post-graduate studies, research interests, and more.
+Undergraduate students in the Brooks School have access to a team of academic advising staff in the Office of Enrollment and Student Services.
+Students are also assigned a faculty mentor during their first semester.

-To request an advisor change, contact BrooksUGprogram@cornell.edu .
-If you know who you would like to have as a faculty advisor, check with that person first to make sure they agree, and forward their approval to BrooksUGprogram@cornell.edu.
+If you were not assigned a faculty mentor or if you would like to request a mentor change, contact BrooksUGprogram@cornell.edu.
+If you know who you would like to have as a new faculty mentor, check with that person first to make sure they agree, and forward their approval to BrooksUGprogram@cornell.edu.

 B.S.
 Policy Analysis and Management Curriculum

 The PAM major curriculum encourages students to draw on skills from multiple disciplines to address multifaceted public policy issues.
 Throughout the curriculum students have the opportunity to develop: analytic skills to assist in creating solutions to public problems; skills in writing concisely and clearly; the ability to work effectively in group settings; skills in effectively communicating their ideas in public settings; and the ability to consider the ethical implications of their actions.
 Building on the foundation of core disciplines and strong quantitative skills, the curriculum provides in-depth instruction in three major areas of public policy:

 To understand the impact of policy on individuals and society it is essential to understand human behavior, which is at the center of social science disciplines.
 All PAM majors are required to take the following introductory social science classes: